iterorganization/Waveform-Editor/docs/source/tendencies.rst

 Parameters
 ----------
 *   ``value``: The constant value the signal holds during this tendency.
-If omitted, it defaults to the ``end_value`` of the previous tendency, or 0 if it's the first tendency.
+If omitted, it defaults to the last value of the previous tendency, or 0 if it's the first tendency.
 *   ``start``, ``duration``, ``end``: See :ref:`Common Time Parameters <available-tendencies>`.

 .. image:: images/constant.png